 Does Goatee Length Make A Difference To The Neckline?

 Not necessarily.
-With stubble and short beards it’s more important to have a tight neckline wrapped around the jawline.
-Not too high, and not too low.
+With stubble and short beards it’s more important to have a well defined neckline.

 Remember, two finger-widths above the Adam’s Apple and you’ll most likely be absolutely fine.